yi-miao/Demo-of-Robotics/README.md

 14. Move hand close to the front of PiCar-X and away to test the detecting function (visual/printed and audio/sound messages)

 Playing with Robotics is fun!

+Notes:
+I did also play computer vision and AI functions focused on image classification and object detection, but found my Raspberry Pi 3B+ is not powerful enough for them.
+Model training took almost forever!
+So I sperate Robot functions and AI functions, and play AI functions on another machine.

 References:
 [1] DreamQuest: https://www.amazon.ca/gp/product/B09DYLYXK2/ref=ppx_yo_dt_b_asin_title_o01_s00?ie=UTF8&psc=1